Faculty and Staff Children Exchange Program (FACHEX)

 Non-SLU Employee Policies and Procedures

 - By Feb.
-1, the coordinator at the home institution will confirm your eligibility and will send a letter to Saint Louis University’s FACHEX coordinator, certifying your student's eligibility to participate in the FACHEX program.
+1, the coordinator at the home institution will confirm eligibility and will send a letter to Saint Louis University’s FACHEX coordinator, certifying a student's eligibility to participate in the FACHEX program.
 We will confirm with both student and their home institution's coordinator that we have received an eligibility letter.

 - Saint Louis University makes FACHEX decisions after March 1.
 After decisions have been made, the FACHEX coordinator informs each eligible student whether or not he or she will be offered a FACHEX award.